 A short, steep climb will bring you to the summit of Dufton Pike.
 It is an excellent peak, reminiscent of much of the northern Lake District.
-The views over the moors offer a contract.
+The views over the moors offer an interesting contrast.

 The fittest people in the country must live in Dufton.
-The temptation to take on the short, but unremittingly steep slopes and enjoy the excellent views from the small summit plateau must be so tempting many will do it on a regular basis.
-It is a great little peak, separated from the main Pennine massif and Brownber Fell by a deep ravine which it appears you could fall directly in to from the summit.
-The summit area is in itself interesting as there is not a stone to be seen and certainly no sign of a cairn.
-It is an evening walk for the connoisseur, in particular on a summer’s evening when the views towards the Lake District fells with a setting sun memorable.
+The temptation to take on the short, but unremittingly steep slopes above this pretty village may not be immediately obvious.
+However once you have enjoyed the excellent views from the small summit plateau it must be tempting to climb the slopes on a regular basis.
+It is a great little peak, separated from the main Pennine massif and Brownber Fell by a deep ravine.
+In fact the ravine is so deep it appears you could fall directly in to from the summit.
+The summit area is unique as there is not a stone to be seen and certainly no sign of a cairn.
+Only in the Howgills have I seen anything similar.
+It is an evening walk for the connoisseur.
+In particular on a summer’s evening when the views towards the Lake District fells with a setting sun memorable.

 The steep sides plunge at least 500 feet in all directions making this a ‘Marilyn‘ and one of only a few in the area.
 Most of the area is one large, uniform plateau and Dufton Pike stands out like a sore thumb or rather a small slice of a very large cake.